acdoering68/Teaching_Modelling_with_1D_CAs/README.md

 * (Planned) various sea shell pattern following the book "The algorithmic beauty of sea shells" by Hans Meinhardt
 * reverse pattern
 * firing squad

+For modularity the JS module system is not used, because it requires a web server.
+For ease of use it was intended that the whole project can be loaded locally from the file system.